WilsonNash/Collatz_Conjecture_Tester/README.md

 Basically, the conjecture is that if you take any positive, whole number, and divide it by 2 if it's even, or multiply it by 3 and add 1 if it's odd, and then you do the same thing over and over again with the resulting number, you will always eventually get to 1.

 With a computer, it is of course very easy to test this, so I made a JavaScript program that allows users to input a number to see how many steps it takes to get back to 1.
+My solution isn't as pretty as some of the others I looked at when I finished, but it works.

 This is the example code for a blog post I made over at my site, [wilsonnashdesign.com] (http://wilsonnashdesign.com)